top of page

 Biblical Field Studies in Turkey

 Content: The program involves traveling to and learning at key biblical sites in western Turkey.
 Each training lasts about one week.
-The first day (or two) involves classroom teaching to introduce the concepts and prepare participants.
+The first day includes classroom teaching to introduce the concepts and prepare participants.
 The other days are spent exploring various biblical sites.
 Content is provided en route and on-site.
 The schedule is rather intensive, as a typical day includes multiple site visits and several hours of bus driving.
 The teaching emphasizes the geographic, historical, archaeological, political, and cultural context of first-century Asia Minor.
 This provides background to understand the history, literature, and mission of the early Church.
 Participants are provided learning workbooks and are expected to complete learning assignments throughout the study trip.
-Approximately 10 applicants are invited to join each year's study tour.
+Approximately 15 applicants are invited to join each year's study tour.

 Instructors: The Biblical Field Studies are conducted by Drs.
 Jason Borges (Ph.D., Durham University) and/or Mark Wilson (D.Litt. et Phil., University of South Africa).
 They are American-born New Testament scholars who live in Antalya, Turkey, and direct the Asia Minor Research Center.
 The trip is coordinated through Tutku Tours, a leading tour agency for biblical and history tours throughout the Mediterranean.